The School of Architecture

-The School of Architecture is a private architecture school in Paradise Valley, Arizona.
-It was founded in 1986 as an accredited school by surviving members of the Taliesin Fellowship.
-The school offers a Master of Architecture program that focuses on the organic architecture design philosophy of Frank Lloyd Wright.
+The School of Architecture (TSOA) is a private architecture school in Scottsdale, Arizona.
+It was founded in 1986 under the name of The Frank Lloyd Wright School of Architecture as an accredited school by surviving members of the Taliesin Fellowship.
+The school offers a Master of Architecture program focusing on the organic architecture design philosophy of Frank Lloyd Wright.
 The school is the smallest accredited graduate architecture program in the United States and emphasizes hands-on learning, architectural immersion, experimentation, and a design-build program that grew out of the Taliesin Fellowships’ tradition of building shelters in the Arizona desert.
 The school is not ranked by any ranking publications.

-It is located on historic campuses in Paradise Valley and Mayer, Arizona.
-It was located at Taliesin West in Scottsdale, Arizona and Taliesin in Spring Green, Wisconsin, but in 2020 announced a move to Cosanti and Arcosanti in Arizona.
+The school is located at Cattle Track Arts, a historically significant arts campus in Scottsdale, Arizona.
+From 2020 to 2023, it was located at the historic campuses of Cosanti in Paradise Valley and Arcosanti near Mayer, Arizona.
+It was initially located at Wright's estates of Taliesin West in Scottsdale and Taliesin in Spring Green, Wisconsin.

 History

 Founding of the Taliesin Fellowship

-In 1931 Frank Lloyd Wright and his wife, Olgivanna, circulated a prospectus to an international group of distinguished scholars, artists, and friends, announcing their plan to form a school at Taliesin in Spring Green where students would “Learn by Doing.”
+In 1931, Frank Lloyd Wright and his wife, Olgivanna, circulated a prospectus to an international group of distinguished scholars, artists, and friends, announcing their plan to form a school at Taliesin in Spring Green where students would “Learn by Doing.”
 Education at Taliesin emphasized painting, sculpture, music, drama, and dance “in their places as divisions of architecture.”
 Each of these elements of the fine arts, as the Wrights conceived them, would lead to broader learning.

 The ambitious plan for an endowed school exceeded the Wrights’ capacity to attract funds in the second full year of the Great Depression, so the school was founded as an apprenticeship program in 1932 instead.
 Wright also expressed his disdain for conventional architecture schools, cautioning "Beware of architectural schools except as the exponent of engineering."
 In 1939, Wright advised the Royal Institute of British Architects that "I do not want you to have the idea that Taliesin is a school, or a community.
 It happens to be our home and where we work, and these young people are my comrade apprentices: no scholars.
 They come to help, and if they can learn-well, we are very happy."

 During the years of the Taliesin Fellowship, Wright's apprentices worked on important Wright projects including the Johnson Wax Headquarters, Fallingwater, and the Guggenheim Museum in New York.
 The apprenticeship program continued after the school gained formal accreditation in 1986, and the apprentices would be engaged in the design and operational activities of Taliesin Associated Architects on projects like Monona Terrace, until the Wright's legacy firm disbanded in 2003.